nickserv/danamccurdy.com/_posts/2020-04-18-without-words.md

 and life will not
 be separate from you.

-your life will fall away,
+YOUR life will fall away,
-and you will just
+and you will simply
-be life.
+BE life.